Veronica Cale: DC Rebirth

 It was at this point Cale created the group Godwatch, consisting of herself, Doctor Cyber, Cheetah and a PMC (Private Military Company) led by Poison.
-After Wonder Woman frees Minerva from the Cheetah's curse, Cale has Sasha Bordeaux replaced with a bionic clone to procure the sealed form of Cheetah's lord and then forces her to become the Cheetah once more to save the lives of Steve Trevor, Etta Candy and Ferdinand the Kythotaur (as Ferdinand hails from Kythira, not Minos).
+After Wonder Woman frees Minerva from the Cheetah's curse, Cale has Sasha Bordeaux replaced with a bionic clone to procure the sealed form of Cheetah's lord and then forces her to become the Cheetah once more to save the lives of Steve Trevor, Etta Candy, and Ferdinand the Kythotaur (as Ferdinand hails from Kythira, not Minos).

 Ultimately, Cale and Wonder Woman locate Ares's prison and Deimos and Phobos are defeated, but Isadore could not return to the normal world with her soul intact due to Ares having freed her from his sons.
 The only way for her to remain whole was to go to Themyscira, which is mystically linked with Ares's prison.
 Heartbroken and bitter, Cale returns home knowing she will never see her daughter again and finds she is under FBI investigation for Godwatch's activities.
 A vengeful Cheetah then attacks Cale, but Wonder Woman intervenes.
 Doctor Cyber ensures the investigation yields no results and Wonder Woman confronts Cale asking her to help remove the Cheetah's curse, but Cale refuses.

 Still nursing a grudge against the champion of the gods, Cale would secretly fund a menagerie of new supervillainesses coming out of the woodwork while remaining clean of their larceny.
-As her nemesis came to her in search of answers, Veronica simply replied that she enjoyed the joust, in spite of this Wonder Woman knew full well that these attacks across Washington were all a covert means of shoring lucrative defense contracts while also pursuing a personal vendetta against the Amazon.
+As her nemesis came to her in search of answers, Veronica simply replied that she enjoyed the joust.
+In spite of this, Wonder Woman knew full well that these attacks across Washington were all a covert means of obtaining lucrative defense contracts while also pursuing a personal vendetta against the Amazon.
 The latter connecting the ties said rogues have to the company mogul based on many of their facilities were supported by re-purposed/stolen xeno-technology provided by the amoral corporate executive.

-Later on, as malefic gods from the Dark Multiverse would make their presence known across the planet, Cale would be contacted by the A.I. of her former friend Doctor Cyber about the disappearance of Barbara Minerva; the Cheetah.
+Later on, as malefic gods from the Dark Multiverse would make their presence known across the planet, Cale would be contacted by the A.I. of her former friend Doctor Cyber about the disappearance of Barbara Minerva, the Cheetah.
 Veronica was somewhat surprised by the return of her digital contemporary after she did everything to keep her out of Cale-Anderson Pharmaceuticals mainframe, but was more intrigued by the prospect of having Cheetah back as a research subject after she nearly killed Veronica the last time they met.
 It was when the evil deities' presence could be felt by the more religious or supremacy-sensitive individuals in the world that Cheetah would escape her confinement by Cale's technical specialists, while seeking to destroy her would-be owner, but was saved by Wonder Woman at the last second just before Veronica could be thrown from her own office building.